oasis-tcs/openc2-jadn/outline.md

 is represented when communicating.
 More formally, information is the unexpected data, or "entropy", contained in a message.
 When information is serialized for transmission in a canonical format, the additional data used for purposes such as text conversion, delimiting, and framing contains no entropy because it is known a priori.
-If the serialization is non-canonical, any additional entropy introduced into the data during serialization (e.g., whitespace) is discarded on deserialization.
+If the serialization is non-canonical, any additional entropy introduced during serialization (e.g., whitespace, case-insensitive capitalization) is discarded on deserialization.

 For example, an IPv4 address [RFC791] contains 32 bits of information.
-But different data is used to represent the same information:
+But different data may be used to represent the same information:
 * IPv4 Dotted Octet Format [TEXTREP] contained in a JSON string: "192.168.141.240" (17 bytes / 136 bits).
 * Hex value contained in a JSON string: "C0A88DF0" (10 bytes / 80 bits)